 Russian migrations into Central Asia were encouraged by the extension of the Trans-Aral Railway to Tashkent in 1906.
 From 1896 to 1916 almost 1.5 million Russians moved into Central Asia, about two-thirds of them staying.
 In 1916 the Russians were fighting the Great War for their Eastern Orthodox fatherland, and they tried drafting the Muslims of Central Asia into their military.
-The Muslims rebelled, and the Russian military turned its artillery against Muslim villages, killing tens of thousands.
-The Turkic Muslims attacked Russian settlers, killing indiscriminately.
+The Muslims rebelled, and the Russians turned their artillery against Muslim villages, killing tens of thousands.
+The Turkic Muslims responded by attacking Russian settlers, killing indiscriminately.
 A Russian military force drove 300,000 into the mountains and into China.
 In 1917 some of the Russians slaughtered many of the 80,000 or so who returned.
 Muslims developed a guerrilla force, led by Dzhunaid Khan, and hoped to reclaim their land.

-In November, 1917, the Soviets under Bolshevik leadership took power in Russia.
-Russian settlers in the cities of Kazan (today a part of Russia) and Tashkent joined the revolution by establishing the soviets (councils) in whose name that Bolsheviks had taken power.
+In November 1917 the Bolsheviks rose to power in Russia.
+Russian settlers in the cities of Kazan (today a part of Russia) and Tashkent joined the revolution by establishing the soviets (councils) in whose name the Bolsheviks had taken power.
 The Bolsheviks were ideologically opposed to empire, and their leader, Lenin, stuck to his orthodoxy and issued an appeal to "all Muslim workers of Russia and the East."
 His appeal failed to arouse support from the Muslim populations of Central Asia, and in the civil war that developed between the Bolsheviks and their anti-communist opponents some Muslims joined the anti-communists.
 There were also Central Asians who fought with the Bolshevik's Red Army against their old tsarist enemy.
 Then in May 1919, the Red Army issued a directive to sign 35,000 Central Asians into the Red Army.
 Some allowed themselves to be drafted into the Red Army but soon fled with their weapons to the Muslim guerrilla resistance movement – the so called Basmachi.

 Some Central Asians joined the Communist Party and acquired local positions of leadership.
-And, in Moscow, Bolshevik leaders divided Central Asia south of Kazakhstan as best that the bureaucracy knew how, but imperfectly, into three republics.
+In Moscow, Bolshevik leaders divided Central Asia south of Kazakhstan as best that the bureaucracy knew how, but imperfectly, into three republics.
 The new Central Asian entities were the Turkmen Soviet Socialist Republic (SSR), the Kyrgyz SSR and the Uzbek SSR.
-Each republic was to be part of the Soviet Union, which was founded in 1922, and in theory the different republics and ethnicities that made up the Soviet Union were to have equal representation in the political life of that union.
+Each republic was to be part of the Soviet Union, and in theory the different republics and ethnicities that made up the Soviet Union were to have equal representation in the political life of that union.

 The Bolsheviks were devoted to economic development, culture for common people and education.
-Tensions were created as the Bolsheviks pursued their inclination toward social engineering.
-They made education free and available for all, including the peoples of Central Asia (except for their aristocratic "class enemies").
-Literacy began to rise rapidly.
+The Bolsheviks made education free and available for all, including the peoples of Central Asia, except for their "class enemies."
+Literacy in the Central Asian republics began a rapid rise.
 The Arabic alphabet was changed to the Cyrillic script common to the Slavic people.
 The Bolsheviks had no choice but to leave Central Asians to their herding and nomadic lifestyle.
-But in 1927 and '28 Josef Stalin was in power in Moscow and he was intent on rapid development toward socialism.
+But in 1927 and '28 Josef Stalin was in power and he took a hardline approach for rapid development toward socialism.
 In a campaign for secularism in Central Asia, mosques, churches and synagogues were closed.
 There was a move to overrule traditions regarding women – somewhat similar to what was taking place in Turkey.
 Child marriage, forced marriage and polygamy were banned.
 A campaign against the veil began, and Soviet authorities pushed for bringing women out of seclusion (purdah) and providing them an opportunity for employment outside the home and participation in politics.
 Sharia courts were banned.
 More conflict arose with Stalin's move to collectivization agriculture.
 Private property was seized.
 In Central Asia, as well as in Russia, Soviet authorities resorted to brutal punishments against resistance.
 And as in Russia, in Central Asia there were purges within the Communist Party.
 In the Central Asian republics Communists were executed along with others in numbers said to be in the thousands.

 In 1929 a Tajik Soviet Socialist Republic was split off from the Uzbek SSR, with the predominantly ethnically Tajik cities of Samarkand and Bukhara remaining in the Uzbek SSR.
 And in 1936 Kazakhstan became a Soviet Socialist Republic.
 Between 1926 and 1939 the Kazakh population declined by 22 percent due to starvation, violence and emigration.
-Throughout Central Asia, however, the Soviets remained dominant, and the social engineering was to have a lasting impact on the region.
+Throughout Central Asia, however, the Soviets remained dominant.

 The Modern Uzbeks, from the 14th Century to the Present, by Edward A. Allworth, 1990.